Sony Pictures Home Entertainment

 Extras: Featurettes, Deleted Scenes, Vengeance Mode

-When Akira Kurosawa made Seven Samurai in 1954, abortion little did he know that he was not only creating a masterpiece of a film, healing but also a story that would resonate so loudly across the world that it would spawn countless other stories and movies revolving around the same plot devices.
+When Akira Kurosawa made Seven Samurai in 1954, little did he know that he was not only creating a masterpiece of a film, but also a story that would resonate so loudly across the world that it would spawn countless other stories and movies revolving around the same plot devices.

-As film lovers know, help Seven Samurai was remade in 1960 as the Western The Magnificent Seven starring Yul Brynner, Seve McQueen, Charles Bronson, and Eli Wallach, showing, just how translatable to material was to other cultures.
+As film lovers know, Seven Samurai was remade in 1960 as the Western The Magnificent Seven starring Yul Brynner, Seve McQueen, Charles Bronson, and Eli Wallach, showing, just how translatable to material was to other cultures.
 The John Sturges-directed movie became a beloved landmark in its own right, so, perhaps, it is no little surprise that Hollywood would eventually revisit the property.

 And so we have The Magnificent Seven, the remake, adapted to 21st century sensibilities and with some slight story changes.